 Egg donation is one choice for couples looking for gay fertility options

 The Southern California Center for Reproductive Medicine is proud to support the LGBTQ community.
 One way we do this is by offering gay fertility options for men.
 Some of the choices that Robert E. Anderson MD and Don Royster MD offer at our Southern California fertility center include donor egg IVF with gestational surrogacy.

 Donor egg IVF is the primary gay fertility option

 When gay couples wish to have a child who is biologically related to one of them, our Southern California fertility center will discuss donor egg options.
 The doctor works with couples to explain the process of donor egg IVF.

 - First, the future father or fathers must find the ideal egg donor.
-Clients can use an anonymous egg donor through an egg donation agency.
+Patients can use an anonymous egg donor through an egg donation agency.
 Or they can ask a friend or a family member to be a donor.

-- Once the couple selects their egg donor, the doctor will perform a cycle of in vitro fertilization, IVF, using donor eggs and donor sperm to create embryos.
+- Once the couple selects their egg donor, the doctor will perform a cycle of in vitro fertilization (IVF) using donor eggs and sperm from one or both fathers to create embryos.